-- 3.1.
-The role of the data protection officer (DPO) includes: - Dealing with freedom of information requests and subject access requests (SAR) in line with legislation, including the Freedom of Information Act 2000. - Ensuring that all data controllers at the school handle and process surveillance and CCTV footage in accordance with data protection legislation. - Ensuring that surveillance and CCTV footage is obtained in line with legal requirements. - Ensuring consent is clear, positive and unambiguous.
-Pre-ticked boxes and answers inferred from silence are non-compliant with the GDPR. - Ensuring that surveillance and CCTV footage is destroyed in line with legal requirements when it falls outside of its retention period. - Keeping comprehensive and accurate records of all data processing activities, including surveillance and CCTV footage, detailing the purpose of the activity and making these records public upon request. - Informing data subjects of how their data captured in surveillance and CCTV footage will be used by the school, their rights for the data to be destroyed and the measures implemented by the school to protect individuals' personal information. - Preparing reports and management information on the school's level of risk related to data protection and processing performance. - Reporting to the highest management level of the school, e.g. the governing board. - Abiding by confidentiality requirements in relation to the duties undertaken while in the role. - Monitoring the performance of the school's data protection impact assessment (DPIA) and providing advice where requested. - Presenting reports regarding data processing at the school to senior leaders and the governing board. - 3.2.
-Richardson Dees Primary School, as the corporate body, is the data controller.
-The governing board of Richardson Dees Primary School therefore has overall responsibility for ensuring that records are maintained, including security and access arrangements in accordance with regulations.
+The role of the data protection officer (DPO) includes:

+- Dealing with freedom of information requests and subject access requests (SAR) in line with legislation, including the Freedom of Information Act 2000. - Ensuring that all data controllers at the school handle and process surveillance and CCTV footage in accordance with data protection legislation. - Ensuring that surveillance and CCTV footage is obtained in line with legal requirements. - Ensuring consent is clear, positive and unambiguous.
+Pre-ticked boxes and answers inferred from silence are non-compliant with the GDPR. - Ensuring that surveillance and CCTV footage is destroyed in line with legal requirements when it falls outside of its retention period. - Keeping comprehensive and accurate records of all data processing activities, including surveillance and CCTV footage, detailing the purpose of the activity and making these records public upon request.

+- Informing data subjects of how their data captured in surveillance and CCTV footage will be used by the school, their rights for the data to be destroyed and the measures implemented by the school to protect individuals' personal information. - Preparing reports and management information on the school's level of risk related to data protection and processing performance. - Reporting to the highest management level of the school, e.g. the governing board. - Abiding by confidentiality requirements in relation to the duties undertaken while in the role. - Monitoring the performance of the school's data protection impact assessment (DPIA) and providing advice where requested. - Presenting reports regarding data processing at the school to senior leaders and the governing board.

+The School, as the corporate body, is the data controller.
+The governing board therefore has overall responsibility for ensuring that records are maintained, including security and access arrangements in accordance with regulations.

-- 3.3.
-The SBM deals with the day-to-day matters relating to data protection and thus, for the benefit of this policy will act as the data controller. - 3.4.
-The role of the data controller includes: - Processing surveillance and CCTV footage legally and fairly. - Collecting surveillance and CCTV footage for legitimate reasons and ensuring that it is used accordingly. - Collecting surveillance and CCTV footage that is relevant, adequate and not excessive in relation to the reason for its collection. - Ensuring that any surveillance and CCTV footage identifying an individual is not kept for longer than is necessary. - Protecting footage containing personal data against accidental, unlawful destruction, alteration and disclosure - especially when processing over networks. - 3.5.
-The role of the headteacher includes: - Meeting with the DPO to decide where CCTV is needed to justify its means. - Conferring with the DPO with regard to the lawful processing of the surveillance and CCTV footage. - Reviewing the Surveillance and CCTV Policy to ensure it is compliant with current legislation. - Monitoring legislation to ensure the school is using surveillance fairly and lawfully. - Communicating any changes to legislation with all members of staff.
+The SBM deals with the day-to-day matters relating to data protection and thus, for the benefit of this policy will act as the data controller.

+The role of the data controller includes:

+- Processing surveillance and CCTV footage legally and fairly. - Collecting surveillance and CCTV footage for legitimate reasons and ensuring that it is used accordingly. - Collecting surveillance and CCTV footage that is relevant, adequate and not excessive in relation to the reason for its collection. - Ensuring that any surveillance and CCTV footage identifying an individual is not kept for longer than is necessary. - Protecting footage containing personal data against accidental, unlawful destruction, alteration and disclosure - especially when processing over networks. - Ensuring that the processing of any biometric data, including any processing carried out by a third party on their behalf complies with the Data Protection Act 2018, UK GDPR and Protection of Freedoms Act 2012. - Identifying the additional risks associated with using automated biometric technology by conducting a DPIA ensuring decisions are documented. - Ensuring that the processing of biometric data is done so in line with the school's Protection of Biometric Data Policy.